ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/backup_unit.md

 The **Backup Unit data source** can be used to search for and return an existing Backup Unit.
 You can provide a string for either id or name parameters which will be compared with provisioned Backup Units.
 If a single match is found, it will be returned.
 If your search results in multiple matches, an error will be returned.
-When this happens, please refine your search string so that it is specific enough to return only one result.
+When this happens, please make sure that your resources have unique names.

 ## Example Usage